kjames88/CarND-MPC/README.md

 * epsi1 = psi0 - arctan(f'(x0)) + (v / Lf) * delta0 * dt

 The first two equations are position, followed by yaw angle, velocity.
 The last two are errors:  Cross Track Error, and error in yaw angle.
 Delta is the steering angle in radians and Lf is the vehicle length from center of gravity (this affects the degree of angular change caused by steering).

+Initially, I had tried to compute a more accurate cross track error than assuming simple horizontal motion as in the lecture and Q&A.  Using the approximate method worked far better.
+It seemed as though cte and epsi were working against each other and resulting in very slight steering angles.

 ####Latency